CBA Frequently Asked Questions

 - What do I need to know in order to use a CBA?

-- My CBA II will not work under Vista 64 Or Windows 7.
+- My CBA II will not work under Vista 64, Windows 7, or Windows 8.
 What should I do?

 - Can you repair my older version CBA II or CBA III?